MartiZu/MartiZu/README.md

 <h1 align="center"><a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=&weight=700&size=24&pause=1000&color=F780DD&background=3133FF00&center=true&random=false&width=435&lines=Hi+%F0%9F%91%8B%2C+I'm+Martina" alt="Typing SVG" /></a></h1>
 <img align="right" alt="coding chicken" width="220" src="https://media.giphy.com/media/HzPtbOKyBoBFsK4hyc/giphy.gif">
 <h3 align="center">I live in London, I am a former nurse and psychotherapist who discovered a passion for coding and decided to translate her problem-solving skills into tech as a developer.
-This page is for me to display some of the projects I have worked on and that I am proud of. <a href="https://youtu.be/I4LBli6b8To">Click here </a>if you want to learn a bit more about me!</h3>
+This page is for me to display some of the projects I have worked on and that I am proud of.</h3>

 I started my coding journey on the 4th of September 2023 with the [School of code Bootcamp](https://www.schoolofcode.co.uk/course).
-A year later I have now been working as a Junior Backend Developer for 6 months in a great company like Depop and I am amazed by how much I am growing in my career.
+A year later I have now been working as a Junior Backend Developer for 10 months in a great company like Depop and I am amazed by how much I am growing in my career.

 ### Have a look at my [portfolio](https://portfolio-one-sigma-75.vercel.app/) built using React and SCSS.
 While my portfolio is mainly focused on frontend projects from my bootcampt times, I have now gained invaluable first hand backend experience as backend developer.